 Author's Note: Yes, Jade sadly committed suicide.
 Now, the only question is: were Beck and Tori secretly having an affair on some level?
 That's completely open to interpretation.

 I really hope you enjoyed this story and found it meaningful.
-I also hope you liked the writing style.
 I'd love to hear your thoughts on it, what you liked and/or didn't like about it, if any line in particular stood out to you, etc. So please, please review!
 It honestly means more to me than you know.